Strengthen and Heal Your Teeth Naturally

 As part of the trillions of microbes that make up your overarching human microbiome, the oral microbiome (including the mouth, throat, and nose) is home to more than 800 species of bacteria that have a dramatic supportive effect on your dental and whole-body health.

 You see, nearly one trillion bacteria every day make their way through your mouth, nose, and GI tract into your gut, where 80% of your immune system resides.
 Some of the bacteria stay and colonize in your oral microbiome and some travel straight to the intestine where they can support your immune, digestive, metabolic, and even mental health.

 Unfortunately, some harmful bacteria (like Streptococcus mutans) like to make their home in your oral microbiome by burrowing into the sticky biofilm on your teeth.
 Here they feed on dietary sugar to produce acids that demineralize and break down tooth enamel.

 Fortunately, replenishing your system with probiotics—the beneficial microbes—can replenish your entire microbiome.

 Probiotics for Strong Teeth

 Within your mouth, probiotics help to discourage the bad guys that cause the most common dental issues.
 And with enough good guys working on your behalf, the bad guys can’t gain a foothold.
-Research indicates that some strains, like S. salivarius M18 and S. salivarius K12, even dissolve and loosen biofilm that can be home to S. mutans and other undesirable bacteria4.
+Research indicates that some strains can even dissolve and loosen biofilm that can be home to S. mutans and other undesirable bacteria4.

 Interestingly, the probiotics that settle in your gut can impact your dental health as well.
 You see, proper nutrient absorption and assimilation are crucial for healthy teeth.
 Even if you are eating a clean diet with the most nutritious foods, if you can’t absorb nutrients they aren’t doing you any good—and you may even be malnourished despite eating plenty of calories.